kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 unittests tests/php/Unit/Controllers/IndexControllerTest.php
 {% endhighlight %}

 What is more you can use command completion for both `unittests` alias and the test file path.
 So you can just type the beginnings and use `Tab` key.
-For sure it satisfies **flexible** and **convenient** requirements from my list of needs.
+For sure it satisfies **flexible** and **convenient** requirements from my needs list above.

 However I find some disadvantages:
 - not **antifragile** - requires effort to set it up when you checkout new project